0x5a4/fsms/doc/nfa-format.md

 # NFA file format

 A NFA file is processed line-by-line.
 The ordering of the lines does not matter.
+Anything after a `;` is regarded as a comment until the end of the line.
 A line can be (in any order):

-- A comment (starting with `;`).
 - The word `start` followed by a whitespace character, followed by at least one state identifier.
   Example: `start z1`, `start z1 z2`.
 - The word `final` followed by a whitespace character, followed by at least one state identifier.